-Remember, if you get rear-ended at the traffic lights on your motorcycle and you run into the back of the vehicle in front, you are liable for the damage you cause to that vehicle and may even cop a traffic offence.
+If you get rear-ended at the traffic lights on your motorcycle and you run into the back of the vehicle in front, you may be liable for the damage to that vehicle.
+You may even cop a traffic offence.

-Here are five tips to prevent being rear-ended:
+Here are five tips to avoid rear-enders

 - Always check your mirrors as you slow down to see if the vehicle behind you is also slowing.
 While waiting at the lights or in a traffic queue, it’s an idea to keep a check on what’s happening behind you.
 Make sure your mirrors are clean.